Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Criticism towards the VCSS protocol

 Here we describe two problems underlying the implementation of the VCSS protocol suggested in Ref.~\cite{lipinska_pra_102_022405_2020}.
-Authors of the Ref.~\cite{lipinska_pra_102_022405_2020} claim that the ``magic'' state $\ket{m}$ is a $+1$ eigenstate of the $XP^\dag$ gate while in reality it is a $e^{i7\pi/4}$ eigenstate, see Ref.~\cite{holting} for calculations.
-This fact alone may cause some problems when applying $\mathrm{C}\text{-}XP^\dag$ gate during the execution of the VCSS protocol, but the issue can be easily fixed by applying $\mathrm{C}\text{-}e^{i\pi/4}XP^\dag$ gate instead, since the ``magic'' state $\ket{m}$ is indeed a $+1$ eigenstate of the $e^{i\pi/4}XP^\dag$ gate.
-Furthermore, authors of the Ref.~\cite{lipinska_pra_102_022405_2020} claim that VCSS protocol works as long as the $\mathrm{C}\text{-}XP^\dag$ gate can be implemented transversally.
-However, $\mathrm{C}\text{-}XP^\dag$ gate is not transversal for the self-dual CSS QECCs, which were chosen for the construction of the MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020}.
+Authors of the Ref.~\cite{lipinska_pra_102_022405_2020} claim that the ``magic'' state $\ket{m}$ is a $+1$ eigenstate of the $XP^\dag$ gate while in reality, it is a $e^{i7\pi/4}$ eigenstate, see Ref.~\cite{holting} for calculations.
+This fact alone may cause some problems when applying $\mathrm{C}\text{-}XP^\dag$ gate during the execution of the VCSS protocol, but the issue can be easily fixed by applying $\mathrm{C}\text{-}e^{i\pi/4}XP^\dag$ gate instead, since $\ket{m}$ is indeed a $+1$ eigenstate of the $e^{i\pi/4}XP^\dag$ gate.
+Furthermore, authors of the Ref.~\cite{lipinska_pra_102_022405_2020} claim that the VCSS protocol works as long as the $\mathrm{C}\text{-}XP^\dag$ gate can be implemented transversally.
+However, the $\mathrm{C}\text{-}XP^\dag$ gate is not transversal for the self-dual CSS QECCs.
 First of all, it is known to be impossible to implement an entire universal set of quantum gates transversally for any QECC~\cite{eastin_prl_102_110502_2009}.
-Therefore, $\mathrm{C}\text{-}XP^\dag$ gate need to be a Clifford gate.
+Therefore, the $\mathrm{C}\text{-}XP^\dag$ gate needs to be a Clifford gate.
 Actually, $\mathrm{C}\text{-}XP^\dag$ gate can be easily decomposed as $\mathrm{C}\text{-}XP^\dag = \mathrm{C}\text{-}X \circ \mathrm{C}\text{-}P^\dag$, which implies that the $\mathrm{C}\text{-}P^\dag$ gate is a Clifford gate.
-But $\mathrm{C}\text{-}P^\dag$ gate is obviously not a Clifford gate and we attain a contradiction.
+But the $\mathrm{C}\text{-}P^\dag$ gate is obviously not a Clifford gate and we attain a contradiction.